crispzips/socialmediaanalytics/README.md

 * latitude/longitude
 * other stuff

-With this degree of detail in the metadata, there's little limit to what you can do -- only [what Twitter will and will not allow through its Rest API](https://dev.twitter.com/rest/public)
+With this degree of detail in the metadata, there's little limit to what you can do with NodeXL-- only [what Twitter will and will not allow through its Rest API](https://dev.twitter.com/rest/public)

+### To Generate Network Graphs in NodeXL
+* click "Show Graph" in the top-left corner of the "Document Actions" pane
+* voila!

+Play around with this a litte bit.
+There's lots to be done.
+The default graphing algorithm is the Fructerman-Reingold.
+You can change this from the drop down menu to the

 ## Analyzing Networks